EC-Economics Courses

 EC 210.
 Principles of Microeconomics.
 3 Hours.

-This course is an introduction to microeconomic analysis.
-Students will learn why markets often function well without any centralized control and reasons why they sometimes do not, and why basic microeconomic models often are able to explain, predict and improve the world around us.
-The emphasis is on how the intuitive notions of optimization and equilibrium provide a unifying framework for understanding human behavior, as well as simple ways in which economists use real-world data to answer specific questions.
+This course is an introduction to the tools of microeconomic analysis and how they are used to explain, predict, and improve the world around us.
+Learners will understand the economic principles of optimization and equilibrium and how they provide a unifying framework for interpreting human behavior.
+Successful completion of this course will result in skills for more effective problem solving.
 This course meets Blazer Core Curriculum Humans and their Societies.

 EC 211.
 Principles of Macroeconomics.
 3 Hours.

-This course is an introduction to macroeconomic analysis, which pertains to the overall economy.
-We study economy-wide phenomena such as the growth rate of national economic output, rates of inflation and unemployment, and learn how macroeconomists design government policies that improve aggregate economic performance.
+An introduction to the principles and tools used to understand the economy as a whole.
+Topics include economy-wide phenomena like the growth rate of national economic output, rates of inflation and unemployment, and how monetary and fiscal policy affects households, organizations, and markets simultaneously.
 This course meets the Blazer Core Curriculum Humans and their Societies.

 EC 220.
 Economic Impacts, Equity and History of Birmingham.
 3 Hours.